jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The most dangerous thing right now is ignorance.
 People don't know about open-source or the future they're fighting for.
 The people are stuck fighting phantoms on behalf of outdated Left vs. Right politics.
 Left-wing leaders have their believers marching like it is Woodstock in 1969 and they're all "fighting the system".
 Right-wing leaders tell their choir that perfect _Leave it to Beaver_ suburb will come back once the socialists are defeated.
 Right/Left idolize 1969 because that was the end of the Industrial Age, and hence when they both peaked.
 Our civilization needs the people to stop chasing ideological phantoms, and become player gods dreaming of the era of mass-collaboration.

 To do it, Main Street has to believe in a new philosophy.
 One that gives society's levers of power to bakers and butchers over factory food owners.
 Tailors and seamstresses over sweatshops.
 Medics and nurses over hospital administrators.
 Engineers and designers over executives.
 Store owners and clerks over franchises.
 Craftsmen and repairmen over mass-produced projects.
-We'll only upgrade our civilization to the Information Age when we network middle-class player gods on the frontline in the era of mass-collaboration.
+We'll only upgrade our civilization to the Internet Age when we network middle-class player gods on the frontline in the era of mass-collaboration.

 https://www.youtube.com/watch?v=nndvhbLSlpk
 _This is Louis Rossmann.
 He repairs broken computers.
 Some manufacturers make it hard to improve our machines because they want us to replace them instead.
 Louis saves the middle-class money.
 Even better, advocates for customers having the "right to repair."
 Because of digital technology and open-source, regular people like Louis can use advanced repair software, collaborate with supporters, and thereby change his society.
 Another example of a player god doing real politics.
 Whatever you think is essential, from wasted tax money to underfunded public education, you can fight back with computers.
 If you become a player god._

-## Open-Source Lets Us Bust Open Gates And Start The Information Age
+## Open-Source Lets Us Bust Open Gates And Start The Internet Age

 Currently, when you phone a call center, everything is recorded.
 The company has access to the recording; you don't.
 Likewise, when the employee logs in and out of the office, that, too, is recorded.
 Management automatically has access to these timesheets; the employee doesn't.